 Light is one of the major components plants need to survive.
 Whether you are looking for the best indoor light, best seed starter light, best light for flowering orchids, or for weed, your light choices should influence your plant growth and production.
 Plants utilize light to support the chemical process of photosynthesis, the process plants use to convert sunlight into energy your plants can use to grow and produce.

 Photosynthesis is one of the single most important processes on the planet as it supports all life in one way or another.
-In fact, we can attribute much of our own energy resources to the millions of years worth of photosynthetic processes that
+In fact, we can attribute much of our own energy resources to the millions of years worth of photosynthetic processes that has occurred and influenced organic remains.
+Photosynthesis also supports the release of oxygen into the air creating a healthier environment.

 Even though sunlight is made up of a very wide spectrum of light wavelengths, our eyes are only able to see the white spectrum, which consists of the colors you and I are familiar with from a very young age.
 Plants, however, only utilize a few colors found within this spectrum: mainly those found within the blue and red/orange range.
 In fact, the reason most plants look green to us is is because they often reflect the green wavelengths rather than absorb them.